PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Ethics Considerations

 \section{Ethics Considerations}

 In developing the \sys framework, we have carefully considered the ethical implications of our research.
-Our work focuses on identifying and mitigating vulnerabilities in Large Language Models (LLMs) to enhance their security and robustness against misuse.
 This research inherently involves the potential generation of prompts that could lead to harmful or offensive content.
 However, we have adopted several measures to ensure that our findings are handled ethically and responsibly.

-\textbf{Mitigation of potential harms.} We recognize that the ability to generate harmful outputs poses a significant ethical concern.
-To mitigate this, we have restricted access to any harmful prompts generated during our experiments, ensuring they are only accessible to the research team in a controlled environment.
-Our primary objective is to demonstrate the existence of these vulnerabilities and understand their mechanics to fortify LLMs against such exploits rather than enable malicious use.

-\textbf{Responsible disclosure.} Throughout our research, we have adhered to responsible disclosure practices.
-When vulnerabilities were discovered, we promptly notified the relevant stakeholders, including developers and organizations responsible for the affected LLMs.
-We provided them with detailed information on the vulnerabilities and suggestions for mitigating these issues, contributing to the overall security of AI systems.